Alta Via 1 Overview

 Path 11 follows an old WWI road across the plateau, passing turquoise Lago di Limo (2,157m) - a perfect summer swim spot.
 The challenging ascent to Forcella di Lago (2,486m) involves scrambling over scree, followed by steep switchbacks down to Lago Lagazuoi (with optional detour to Rifugio Scotoni).

 The final climb traverses moonlike terrain beneath Lagazuoi Grande's walls to Forcella Lagazuoi (2,573m), strewn with WWI ruins.
-A short detour leads to Rifugio Lagazuoi (2,752m), offering panoramic views, historical tunnels, and cable car access to Passo Falzarego.
+A zig zag ascent leads to Rifugio Lagazuoi (2,752m), offering panoramic views, historical tunnels, and cable car access to Passo Falzarego.
 This dramatic section showcases the Fanes plateau's alpine beauty and the Dolomites' wartime history.

 From the refuge, the trail descends gently through forest, crosses a stream, then climbs to Forcella La Varetta (1,704m), offering stunning views of Talvena’s red crags and the Schiara range.
 The narrow, exposed path then traverses Val Vescovà, clinging to steep slopes with dramatic drop-offs.